GambitNash/gn-ip-tracking/trunk/README.md

 == Upgrade Notice ==

+= 1.4 =
+You can now see the status of IP Tracking from the "At a Glance" widget on your dashboard!

 = 1.3 =
 It's now even easier to set up Gambit Nash IP Tracking - We've added a link from the plugins page!